 Though it is best to plan your trip to Killarney outside the main season which will mean fewer people and lower prices as well.

 Killarney's Fabulous Location

 Nestling between high hills and large lakes, Killarney is located in the southern part of County Kerry.
-The landscape is nothing but spectacular, stunning and scenic - also ensuring an interesting drive to the town.
-This is an area of Ireland where you should heed all tips for driving and be alert at all times, be warned.
-National roads taking you to Killarney are the N22, the N71, or the N72, though the town may also be reached by train from Cork and Dublin.
+The landscape is nothing short of spectacular and comes with a stunning and scenic drive to the town.
+Though be warned that this is an area of Ireland where you should heed all tips for driving and be alert at all times.
+National roads leading to Killarney are the N22, the N71, or the N72, though the town may also be reached by train from Cork and Dublin.

 Just over 14,000 people live in Killarney, with another thousand or so in the rural fringes of the town proper.
 Due to a massive number of hotel beds, the perceived seasonal fluctuations in populations are enormous.

 The area was already settled for ages when a Franciscan monastery (built in 1448) and nearby castles elevated it to a local center.

 Some mining provided industrial employment, but the tourism industry started off here as early as 1700.
 Travel writers and the opening of the railway boosted Killarney's influx of visitors even more in the 19th century, and even Queen Victoria made a visit here - and her royal influence helped make the town a major Irish vacation destination.
 Her Ladies-in-Waiting also established one of the most spectacular viewpoints ... appropriately named "Ladies' View" even today.